mantidproject/governance/governance.md

 User Communication Working Group (UCWG)
 ---------------------------------------

-This WG's purpose is to:
+This WG's purpose is to help with effective exchange of information between users and between developers and users, with an emphasis on helping with inter-facility communication.
+This WG do this through the one of more of the activities below:

 * Facilitate [User Meetings](#user-meeting).
 * Help keep facilities informed about the present state of Mantid, including to debunk myths that might once have been true but no longer are true.
 * Help (as relevant) share information about items on the Committed Collaboration Roadmap (CCR), included on future committed work items.
-* Be open to receive feedback from users not covered by other means.
 * Capture users experience that might be easier to collect at a collaboration level rather that by an individual facility, and advise on how a Contributing Facility can conduct their own user surveys.
 * (include?)
 Facilitate Coffee with Scientists and Users meetings.